 You may also visit the Office of Financial Aid website for additional financial aid information.
 The Financial Aid Office also offers step-by-step video tutorials to assist students in securing their financial aid.

 The Financial Aid Office is also available to assist you.
-You may reach us by phone (877) 672-1830, by email, or visit us in-person (no appointment necessary) at the Financial Aid Office Solution Center located on your home campus.
+You may reach us by phone (877) 672-1830 (toll-free), or (212) 346-1930 (toll), by email, or visit us in-person (no appointment necessary) at the Financial Aid Office Solution Center located on your home campus.

 New York City Campus